Mewatools/mewa/README.md

-# Mewa
+# Mewa Framework

+Mewa framework is a C++ OpenGL based UI framework designed from ground-up to deliver higher performance applications across desktop and mobile devices.

+It holds a whole collection of reusable classes on which the Mewa application is built on.

+To try and know more about the Mewa framework see [framework-development.md](doc/framework-development.md).

+## About Mewa application

-Mewa is a new node-graph based compositor, dedicated to simplifying the chaotic world of motion graphics for artists.
-Download it at <https://www.mewatools.com/>
+Mewa is a new node-graph based compositor, dedicated to simplifying the chaotic world of motion graphics for artists, bringing:

-## Why another compositor?

-Mewa is a new take on compositing software, focused on:

 - Faster/Imediate previews, everywhere
 - Previews in full resolution, always